- Exploring the historical town of Ronda, surrounded by the stunning Sierras

 - Ascent: 1090 Metres Approx.

-Your cycling journey will begin with a descent out of Ronda, into the deep Guadiaro Valley.
-Following the Guadiaro River downstream, you’ll drop deeper down to the Cueva del Gato (Cat’s Cave) where you can stop for a coffee, or a swim in the cooling pools that are fed from the cave.
-You’ll then make your first climb of the week, to the stunningly-situated white village of Montejaque.
+Our cycling journey will begin with a descent out of Ronda, into the deep Guadiaro Valley.
+Following the Guadiaro River downstream, we’ll drop deeper down to the Cueva del Gato (Cat’s Cave) where we can stop for a coffee break, or a swim in the cooling pools that are fed from the cave.
+We’ll then make our first climb of the week, to the stunningly-situated white village of Montejaque.

 - Ascent: 1290 Metres Approx.

-Your second day in the saddle begins with a steady climb up to the Boyar Pass.
+Our second day in the saddle begins with a steady climb up to the Boyar Pass.
 At over 1000m high, the views are terrific down into the Tavizna valley.
 The only way to go from here is down and what a descent it is!
-You’ll drop over a thousand metres, passing the small village of Benamahoma, through the Albarracin range, to the small town of El Bosque.
-El Bosque is a great choice for a lunch stop, as its river is full of succulent trout (quite a rarity so far south).
+We’ll drop over a thousand metres, passing the small village of Benamahoma, through the Albarracin range, to the small town of El Bosque.

-After resting from the exhilarating descent, you’ll cycle over rolling farmland, heading to the Guadalcacin Reservoir where you’ll reach the pretty village of Algar.
-The remainder of the day’s journey now heads north west through beautiful, rolling countryside, winding past the waters’ edge until reaching your destination of Arcos de la Frontera, balanced precariously on top of a limestone cliff.
-You’ll have one more climb to your accommodation, where you’ll be rewarded with dramatic views across the Bornos lake and a celebratory cerveza!
+After resting from the exhilarating descent, we’ll cycle over rolling farmland, heading to the Guadalcacin Reservoir where we’ll reach the pretty village of Algar.
+The remainder of the day’s journey now heads north west through beautiful, rolling countryside, winding past the waters’ edge until reaching our destination of Arcos de la Frontera, balanced precariously on top of a limestone cliff.
+We’ll have one more climb to our accommodation, where we’ll be rewarded with dramatic views across the Bornos Lake and a celebratory cerveza!

 Arcos’ maze-like, ancient Moorish medina is a delight to wander around, with monuments, idyllic squares and many a cave-like bar to sip sherry and listen to flamenco!